ryandrewjohnson/ui-router.grant/README.md

    * @param  {Function}   validate - A function that will validate whether your test passes or fails.
    */
   grant.addTest('member', function() {
-    // In this example lets assume that memberService is making a request
-    // a RESTful service to retreive the member and will return a promise.
+    // getUser is an async request to a RESTful API that returns a promise.
     // If the member exists promise will resolve and test will pass.
     // If the member doesn't exist promise will reject and test will fail. return memberService.getUser();
   });

   grant.addTest('admin', function() {
-    // Instead of a promise you can also return a synchronous value.
+    // You can also return a synchronous value.
     // If the returned value evaluates to true test will pass.
     // If the returned value evaluates to false test will fail. return isAdmin;